 - Don’t share: Every family member should have their own bath towel and washcloth.
 Avoid sharing food and drinks, even though you’re family, and make sure toothbrushes don’t touch one another.

 - Wash your hands often: It’s an old classic, but washing your hands really is the absolute best thing you can do to prevent getting the flu.
 To remove the most germs, remember to lather for 20 seconds before rinsing.

 How to Avoid Spreading the Flu

-Inevitably, someone in your family will bring home flu germs from school, work, or the grocery store.
+Inevitably, someone in your family will bring home flu germs from schoolLink opens in a new tab, work, or the grocery store.
 Now your goal is to prevent other family members from getting sick.
 Here are the cleaning measures you can take to avoid spreading the flu around:

 - Wash the sick person’s bedding and towels daily: Keep this up until they’re well again.

 - Launder communal blankets regularly: During flu season, once a week is about right.
 If someone starts coughing or sneezing, launder shared bedding right away.

 - Contain germs: It’s best for an ill person to cover their mouth and nose with a tissue when they cough or sneeze.
 To keep the germs contained, be sure to throw away tissues immediately after using them.